-As reported in the 2020 Annual Report, James Kidwell, the Group's former CEO, was awarded a bonus for the 2019/20 financial year of £70,000, half of which was deferred to be released on a sliding scale according to the number of warrants received as part of the AqualisBraemar transaction vesting in 2021.
+As reported in the 2020 Annual Report, James Kidwell, the Group's former CEO, was awarded a bonus for FY19/20 of £70,000, half of which was deferred to be released on a sliding scale according to the number of warrants received as part of the AqualisBraemar transaction vesting in 2021.
 1,000,000 of the 6,523,977 warrants vested (approximately 15% of the maximum), which resulted in £5,364.83 being released to James in September 2021.

-Annual bonus for 2021/22 (audited)
+Annual bonus for FY21/22 (audited)

-Nick Stone participated in the annual performance-related bonus arrangements, with a maximum annual bonus opportunity of 100% of salary.
+Nicholas Stone participated in the annual performance-related bonus arrangements, with a maximum annual bonus opportunity of 100% of salary.
 The annual bonus was based on a mix of financial, operational and strategic objectives aligned to the business priorities for the year, assessed against objectives set by the Committee.